vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 # Best practices

-Between the multiple actions that you can take to boost your store's website performance, you can instantly enable some of them through the Administrative Panel, under *Store Setup > CMS > Store > Advanced*.
+Some actions that can boost your store's website performance can be enabled in your store's Admin Panel, under *Store Setup > CMS > Store > Advanced*.

 ![cms-store](https://user-images.githubusercontent.com/60782333/93489439-ea43e380-f8dd-11ea-8f12-1f5faa956423.png)